-A new twist on classic shepherd’s pie, this may be the fastest, easiest vegetarian and vegan version ever.
-It’s healthy comfort food in a hurry.
+A new twist on classic shepherd’s pie, this simple recipe using frozen mixed veggies and frozen hash browns may be the fastest, easiest vegetarian and vegan version ever.
+It’s healthy/ low calorie comfort food--ready in about 20 minutes!

 I love shepherd’s pie.
 But I hated how long it took to make!
 No matter how I tried to vary recipes, they always seemed to take about an hour, give or take.
 So I set out to speed up the process.
 A LOT.
 If you’re a fan of quick and easy recipes that taste amazing, this may just be the best vegan shepherd’s pie you’ve ever made.